corysanders3/tic-tac-toe/README.md

 ![GIF of Game](https://github.com/corysanders3/tic-tac-toe/assets/41808895/f6c04ebe-47b8-41bd-a234-6fe9e0def0ed)

 ### Context:
 This was a solo project and was actually very enjoyable.
 I probably spent around 20 hours total on it, with 15 hours being the bulk of the setup and functions, and 5 hours of clean up and refactoring.
-I am 6 weeks into the Turing program.
+I am 6 weeks into the Turing School of Software & Design.

 ### Contributors:
 I worked on this project alone, as it was a solo project.
 [Here is a link to my GitHub page](https://github.com/corysanders3).